PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/Single-cell_analysis/README.md

 # Single-cell RNA-seq Analysis

-This folder contains scripts for processing and analyzing single-cell RNA sequencing data from the retina of chick and zebrafish species.
+This folder contains scripts for processing and analysing single-cell RNA sequencing data from the retina of the chick and zebrafish species.

 ## Scripts